Want to put extra cash in your pocket?

 5. Hire A Chef

 Can you cook with flair and enjoy doing so?
 People like hiring skilled personal chefs for special events or long-term culinary needs.
-There may be education requirements for being a private or persona chef who can differ from who your clients are.
+There may be education requirements for being a private or personal chef that can differ from who your clients are.
 If you are cooking meals for a particular person or family once in a while, it may be a less formal arrangement.

 Hiring a chef may be for varying purposes such as nutrition, elderly or ill, parties, or in-home eating for busy people.
 Hourly rates are about $30-$40 per hour.
 However, charges vary by person for large parties.